BrunoMaiaPinto/grupo5imobiliario/README.md

 ---

+👥 Credits
+This project was developed in a group as part of the Python programming course at IEFP.

 ## 📌 Project Description: Real Estate Portal

 **Radar Imóvel** is a **real estate portal** designed for both **property owners** and **potential buyers**.
 It offers the following features: